This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Gives each emitted instance a random initial direction offset within a rectangular cone.
 See InitialDirection for more information.

-Very basic point sprite particle.
+Defines a very basic point sprite particle.
 Similar to BillboardEx, but far simpler.

-Simple line particle.
+Defines a simple line particle.
 It automatically rotates to match the direction it's moving.

-Particle with a 3D model.
+Defines a particle with a 3D model.

 Some models don't work properly with this action for some reason.
 For example, the Carian greatsword model in Elden Ring (88300), gets horribly stretched and distorted when used with this action.
 If you find a model like this that you want to use, try using the RichModel action instead.